isZachariah/calculatejs/README.md

 # Project Three: Calculator
+I made this with react and am now trying to reimplement it w/o using react.
+It is going pretty well so far but that is why it's not nearly as finished as I'd like it to be.

 So far I've got a general outline.
-The styles are not so good at this point and will get a lot of my attention and the functionality isn't there yet, but I was pretty excited to implement my own version of useState and useReducer.
+The styles are not so good at this point and will get a lot of my attention next and the functionality isn't there yet, but I was pretty excited to implement my own version of useState and useReducer.

+Main JS file is the index.js file, calc.js is the previous project that I haven't implemented any part of yet.
+Extensions contains useState and useReducer and jsx_runtime has functions for parsing JSX and creating elements.

 # Requirements #
 Using much of what you built-in Project 1, create a single page client side calculator application.